chandanhpcic/docs/source/manual/proxy.rst

 .. image:: images/forward_proxy.png

-OPNsense is equipped with a fully featured forward caching (transparent) proxy.
+Reticen8 is equipped with a fully featured forward caching (transparent) proxy.
 A caching proxy reduces bandwidth and improves response times by caching and reusing frequently-requested web pages.
 The Access Control Lists can be utilized for user authentication and or as (category based) web filter.